-Mesh Banners are mainly used for large format outdoor advertising on buildings, scaffolds and fence panels.
+Mesh Banners are mainly used for large format outdoor advertising on buildings, scaffold advertising banners, cafe barriers and printed fence panels.
 Holes in the material allow air to pass through making them suitable where wind-loading on structures could be an issue.

 We produce smaller windproof banners suitable for fence advertising and scaffolds as well as huge building wraps and giant mesh banners which we weld together in sections.
 Super-strong, our banners are designed and engineered to stand up to the elements when fitted correctly.

 - Larger Banners not fixed to a solid backing – such as on lamp post brackets or scaffolding.
 Mesh reduces the wind loading on structures.
 Check our range of Scaffold Banners.

 - Cafe Banners – Allowing wind to pass through reduces the risk of Cafe Barrier posts being blown over.

 - Fence Advertising – By reducing the wind load, fences are less likely to be blown over in high winds.

 - Speaker covers at concerts – Mesh banner fabrics are acoustically transparent and are often used at festivals and concerts as speaker stack scrim.

 We print in CMYK full colour onto Mesh Banner Materials, so your design can include any colours, effects, text, logos or photographs you require.